Jakebobs/deploy-vue/VuePagesTutorial/step7/text.md

 # Adding a new view
 Now, after we've configured the router and app to dynamically scan for views, adding a new view to our page is as simple as creating the .vue page.
 To do this we will follow the following steps.

+If you are still in the `.github/workflows` folder.
+Navigate back using these commands:

+`cd ..`

+`cd ..`

+Then navigate to the views folder using.

 `cd src`